Markets

 The frenzy reflects rising pressure data center owners are facing to prove the profitability of their investments, which hinges largely on having as many centers running as possible.
 It also suggests some of the big spenders see the growing difficulty and delays in the data center business — in part because of growing political pushback to data centers among the public — as an indication that the initial gold rush phase of the AI era could be waning.

 Houston-based mechanical contractor Comfort Systems USA has more than quadrupled over the last 12 months.
 Civil infrastructure builder Sterling Infrastructure, also out of Texas, has tripled.
-Bismarck, North Dakota, electrical contractor Everus Construction, Florida engineering and construction firm MasTec, and telecommunications and wiring system builder Dycom, also from Florida, have all doubled.
-Norwalk, Conn.-based electrical and mechanical contractor Emcor is up roughly 90% over the past year.
+Bismarck, North Dakota-based electrical contractor Everus Construction, Florida engineering and construction firm MasTec, and telecommunications and wiring system builder Dycom, also from Florida, have all doubled.
+Electrical and mechanical contractor Emcor, out of Norwalk, Connecticut, is up roughly 90% over the past year.

-The reason why is fairly straightforward: for many of these companies, levels of profitability are hitting never-before-seen heights, as hard-hat executives find themselves, remarkably, in a powerful position to negotiate with the world’s largest companies trying frantically to spend a seemingly inexhaustible amount of money on AI
+The reason for the surge is fairly straightforward: for many of these companies, levels of profitability are hitting never-before-seen heights, as hard-hat executives find themselves, remarkably, in a powerful position to negotiate with the world’s largest companies trying frantically to spend a seemingly inexhaustible amount of money on AI

 “We see no slowing of demand from most of our end markets and continue to see exceptional prospects in our data center markets,” Emcor CEO Anthony Guzzi told analysts after the company’s earnings results late last month.
 In that report, it posted record annual revenues, operating margins, and adjusted earnings per share.